 I think that’s it… If you’ve stayed with us until this point, you’re a cool guy… or a girl.
 In any way, now you shouldn’t have problems adding music to your iPhone.
 I would suggest to concentrate your attention on first three methods, since the other two are really nuts.
 If you’ll get stuck at some point, don’t hesitate to ask me… just remember to explain what exactly you’re struggling with.

-And don’t forget about Max (creator of this web site) – he really needs your feedback and help.
+And don’t forget about Max (creator of this web site) – he really needs your feedback and support.